The river pool built across the Loddon River at Vaughan Springs is one of the few of its kind in Victoria. The pool wall spans the

 , 16 km to the north and

 Before you head out, make sure to read the

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, the managing authority warns swimmers

 that there is no lifesaving service at this pool, that it has shallow water and submerged objects.
 Furthermore,